top of page

 See

-The whitewashed medina is clearly the focus.
+The whitewashed medina, as picture above from an elevated position, is clearly the focus.
 Unlike other Moroccan medinas, Tétouan offers a unique perspective on the multi-cultural history of northern Morocco and because of its relatively small size, it offers visitors a chance to explore without getting lost.
 There are three main distinct sections: the Spanish-Moorish, the Jewish, and the Berber; although it is almost impossible to differentiate to the naked untrained eye.

-The entire medina is built with white limestone as it reduces heat, similar to the famous Santorini (Greek: Σαντορίνη) of Greece (Greek: Ελλάδα, Elláda).
-The things to look for in the medina is the harmony across religion, which is significantly different from what we perceive as an Islamic country.
+The medina overall layout reflects classical Islamic principles of urban organisation while incorporating Andalusian influences.
+The entire medina is built with white limestone as it reduces heat, and reminds me of the famous Santorini (Greek: Σαντορίνη) of Greece (Greek: Ελλάδα, Elláda).
+The things to look for in the medina is the harmony across religion, which is significantly different from what we perceive from an Islamic country.
 The medina is also characterised by narrow streets and green-tiled roofs, with intricately designed mosques and fountains.
 The Andalusian style is evident in the intricate tile work, known as zellige (Arabic: زليج, zillīj) which reflect the craftsmanship of artisans who settled in Tétouan after being expelled from Spain.
+The compact design also provides protection from winds, social cohesion and defensive advantages.

 Bab Tut (باب توت)